Revision Date: 10/25/2021

 - Advertising, where permitted by law, and the head of an agency or designee certifies that specific media is required to reach targeted audiences;

-- Scientific and laboratory supplies and equipment when procured by colleges and universities for laboratory or scientific research not to exceed twenty-five thousand dollars ($25,000) per transaction;
+- Scientific and laboratory supplies and equipment when procured by colleges and universities for laboratory or scientific research not to exceed thirty thousand dollars ($30,000) per transaction;

-- Publication of articles, manuscripts, etc. in professional scientific, research, or educational journals/media and/or the purchase of reprints not exceeding ten thousand dollars ($10,000);
+- Publication of articles, manuscripts, etc. in professional scientific, research, or educational journals/media and/or the purchase of reprints;

 - Livestock sperm and ova;